I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vport_parameters.md

 An NDIS_VPORT_NAME value that specifies the name of the VPort.
 This member contains a user-friendly description of the VPort.

+`AttachedFunctionId`

+An NDIS_SRIOV_FUNCTION_ID value that specifies the ID of the Physical Function (PF) or Virtual Function (VF) that the VPort is attached to.
+A value of NDIS_PF_FUNCTION_ID specifies that the VPort is attached to the PF.
+If the value is a valid VF identifier, the VPort is attached to the VF.

+`NumQueuePairs`

+A ULONG value that specifies the number of queue pairs configured for this VPort.

+A queue pair consists of a transmit queue and receive queue.
+Queue pairs associated with the default VPort are configured at the time of switch creation through an OID method request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451815">OID_NIC_SWITCH_CREATE_SWITCH</a>.
+One or more queue pairs are configured on a nondefault VPort through an OID method request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.

+`InterruptModeration`

+An <a href="..\ntddndis\ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md">NDIS_NIC_SWITCH_VPORT_INTERRUPT_MODERATION</a> value that specifies the interrupt moderation setting of the VPort.

 `VPortState`

 An <a href="..\ntddndis\ne-ntddndis-_ndis_nic_switch_vport_state.md">NDIS_NIC_SWITCH_VPORT_STATE</a> value that specifies the current state of the VPort.

+`ProcessorAffinity`

+A GROUP_AFFINITY value that specifies the group number and a bitmap of the CPUs that this VPort is associated with.
+This field is valid only for VPorts that are attached to the PF.

+<div class="alert"><b>Note</b>  For nondefault PF VPorts, a GROUP_AFFINITY value that specifies only one processor must be specified when the VPort is created.
+VPorts are created through an OID method request of  <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.</div>
+<div> </div>
+The processor affinity associated with the nondefault VPort attached to the PF can be changed after VPort creation.
+The processor affinity associated with the default VPort can also be changed by using an OID set request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451825">OID_NIC_SWITCH_VPORT_PARAMETERS</a>.

+`LookaheadSize`

+This member is reserved for future use.
+This member must be set to zero.

+`NdkParams`

+`QosSqId`

 ## Remarks
 This structure is used in OID requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/hh451825">OID_NIC_SWITCH_VPORT_PARAMETERS</a>.